 At home, my family prefers to be barefoot.
 When we walk in the door, we shed the confines of our footwear because it's more comfortable, not to keep the floors clean.
 (With two adults, two kids and two cats, our floors don't stay clean for long.)
 And we tell guests to leave their shoes on or take them off — whichever they prefer.

 But the no-shoes policy might become a firm rule for everyone entering my house.
-After all, there's a good reason why many cultures and countries, including most of Scandinavia, China, Japan, Hawaii, Thailand, Turkey, India and much of the Middle East, have traditionally outlawed wearing shoes inside the home.
+After all, there's a good reason why many cultures and countries, including most of Scandinavia, China, Japan, Hawaii, Thailand, Turkey, India and much of the Middle East, have traditionally shunned wearing shoes inside the home.

 Here's a sample menu of some of the disgusting bacteria found: E. coli, known to cause intestinal and urinary tract infections; meningitis and diarrheal disease; Klebsiella pneumonia, a common source for wound and bloodstream infections as well as pneumonia; and Serratia ficaria, a rare cause of infections in the respiratory tract and wounds.